Notes to the consolidated annual

 At Raiffeisen, operational risks mean the danger of losses arising as a result of the unsuitability or failure of internal procedures, people or systems, or as a result of external events.
 They also include risks relating to cyber-attacks and information security in general.
 This includes not only the financial impacts, but also the reputational and compliance consequences.

-Operational risk tolerance is defined using value-at-risk limits or stop-loss limits and frequencies of occurrence.
-Risk tolerance is approved annually by the Board of Directors.
+Operational risk tolerance is defined at Group level using value-at-risk limits or stop-loss limits and frequencies of occurrence.
+Risk tolerance is approved annually by the Board of Directors of Raiffeisen Switzerland.
 Group Risk Controlling monitors compliance with risk tolerance.
 If one of the defined limits or a threshold is exceeded, suitable action is defined and taken.

 Each functional department within the Raiffeisen Group is responsible for identifying, assessing, managing and monitoring operational risk arising from its own activities.
-Group Risk Controlling is responsible for maintaining the Group-wide inventory of operational risks and for analysing and evaluating operational risk data.
+The Risk & Compliance department is responsible for maintaining the group-wide inventory of operational risks and for analysing and evaluating operational risk data.
 Risk identification is supported by capturing and analysing operational events.
-Group Risk Controlling is also in charge of the concepts, methods and instruments used to manage operational risks, and it monitors the risk situation.
+Risk & Compliance is also in charge of the concepts, methods and instruments used to manage operational risks, and it monitors the risk situation.
 In specific risk assessments, operational risks are identified, categorised by cause and impact, and evaluated according to the probability of occurrence and the extent of losses.
 The risk register is updated dynamically.
 Risk reduction measures are defined and their implementation is monitored by the line units.
 Emergency and catastrophe planning measures for mission-critical processes are in place.

 The results of the risk assessments, key risk indicators (KRIs), significant internal operational risk events and relevant external events are reported quarterly to both Raiffeisen Switzerland’s Executive Board and Board of Directors.
 Value-at-risk limit violations are escalated to the Board of Directors of Raiffeisen Switzerland.

-In addition to the standard risk management process, Group Risk Controlling conducts ad hoc risk analyses where required, analyses any loss events that arise and maintains close links with other organisational units that, as a result of their function, come into contact with information on operational risks within the Raiffeisen Group.
+In addition to the standard risk management process, Risk & Compliance conducts ad hoc risk analyses where required, analyses any loss events that arise and maintains close links with other organisational units that, as a result of their function, come into contact with information on operational risks within the Raiffeisen Group.

 The Raiffeisen banks analyse their operational risk situation through assessments at least once a year.
-These analyses are approved by the Board of Directors of each bank and forwarded to Group Risk Controlling.
+These analyses are approved by the Board of Directors of each bank and forwarded to Risk & Compliance.

-According to the FINMA ruling of 3 September 2010, the Raiffeisen banks are exempt from complying on an individual basis with the rules regarding capital adequacy, risk diversification and liquidity.
+According to a FINMA ruling, the Raiffeisen banks are exempt from complying with the rules regarding capital adequacy, risk diversification and liquidity on an individual basis.
 The relevant legal provisions must be complied with on a consolidated basis.

 The Raiffeisen Group has opted for the following approaches for calculating capital adequacy requirements: